Psychology > Registration > Current

 Students are advised to check the course format, including class notes, very carefully when registering.
 Psychology dept has returned to primarily in-person instruction and will offer only a limited number of online-only courses.
 Psychology Courses will be offered in the following formats:

 - In Person: All required class meetings occur on QC campus, during scheduled class meeting times.
-Please be reminded that CUNY has mandated that all students taking in-person or hybrid courses are required to be vaccinated or have an approved medical or religious exemption.

 - Online synchronous: This course will be completely online but will include real-time synchronous lectures/discussions with students.
 Students must commit to scheduled class times.
 All meetings will be done virtually, at the date and time scheduled in CUNYFirst.